DEFRA/rod-licensing/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+> When raising a pull request, ensure that you apply the appropriate label as this is used when generating changelogs!

 ## Any contributions you make will be under the Open Government Licence

 In short, when you submit code changes, your submissions are understood to be under the same